MONICA W. CHO

 Committee: David Fedman, Margherita Long

-Dissertation Title: Madness in Postwar Korean Literature
+Dissertation Title: Reclaiming Our Time: Four Decades of Madness in Korean Women's Writings

 M.A. in East Asian Languages and Culture